 They are easy.
 Stir ingredients together in the order listed, drop onto cookie sheets, and bake.
 If you need step by step pictures, please refer to my oatmeal chocolate chip cookies post.
 It’s basically the same but with more flour and no oatmeal.
 Here’s the recipe:

 - 3/4 cup packed brown sugar

 - 2 eggs

 - 2 cups plus 2 Tbsp all-purpose flour

 - 1 cup coarsely chopped walnuts or pecans (optional)

 - 1 package (12 ounces) semisweet chocolate chips (2 cups)

 - Heat oven to 375ºF.

-- Mix sugars, butter, vanilla and egg in large bowl.
+- Mix sugars, butter, vanilla and eggs in large bowl.
 Stir in flour, baking soda and salt (dough will be stiff).
-Stir in nuts and chocolate chips.
+Stir in nuts (if using) and chocolate chips.

 - Drop dough by rounded tablespoonfuls about 2 inches apart onto ungreased cookie sheet.